Hubert Robert Biography | Oil Paintings

 5-22-1733 Paris, FRA - 4-15-1808 Paris, FRABack to Artist IndexView Artists Paintings

-Hubert Robert's name is invariably invoked in connection with Marie Antoinette's 'premier architecte' Richard Mique through several phases of the creation of an informal landscape garden at the Petit Trianon, and the setting of the petit hameau.
-Robert's contribution to garden design was not in making practical ground plans for improvements but in providing atmospheric inspiration for the proposed effect.
+Hubert Robert deserves to be remembered not so much for his skill as a painter, but also his daring character and many adventures.
+Hubert Robert's name is perpetually invoked in connection with Marie Antoinette's 'premier architecte' Richard Mique through several phases of the creation of an informal landscape garden at the Petit Trianon, and the setting of the petit hameau du reine in Versailles.
+Robert's contribution to garden design was not in making actual plans for the gardens, but in providing atmospheric inspiration for the proposed effect.

-Art Movement: Romanticism
+Art Movement: Romanticism.

-Influences: Michel-Ange Slodtz, Étienne-François de Choiseul
+Artists Influencing Hubert Robert: Michel-Ange Slodtz, Étienne-François de Choiseul.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.